EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 Connections
 -----------------
 Connect the components and then set the Radio Group.
 Each device that you want to communicate with, needs to be in the same Radio Group.
-1. Connect one micro:bit, one battery pack and one connector wire.
+1. Connect one micro:bit, one Sensor:Bit, one battery pack and one connector wire.
 2. Drag a ``||radio: Set Radio Group||`` block into the ``||Basic: on start||`` block.<br>
 3. Set the **Radio Group to 1**.
 This number can be changed if you are getting interferance, so longer as other devices in your system are matched